Jules Loh

 Parallel to his coverage of the Civil Rights Movement, Loh reported on George Wallace's campaign during the 1964 Democratic Party presidential primaries.
 Loh was invited to travel with Wallace on a road trip through Indiana, capturing Wallace's apprehension about his rhetoric and ability to confront hostile audiences, as well as voters' perceptions.
 Matthew E. Welsh, who was the governor of Indiana during the 1964 Democratic presidential primaries, called Loh's reporting the "most perceptive picture of Wallace the campaigner".
 Later in the 1960s, Loh covered the assassinations of the United States President John F. Kennedy, and his brother, the Attorney General and presidential candidate Bobby Kennedy; the assassination attempt on Wallace; and the United States space program.

 In 1971, Loh published a book under Crowell-Collier Press called Lords of the Earth: A History of the Navajo Indians.
 The book received mixed reviews.
 His AP colleague John Barbour praised Loh's "vivid and gentle ... understanding of the Navajo".
 Editha L. Watson in the Navajo Times likewise praised Loh for his sensitivity toward the Navajo people and his storytelling ability.
 The historian William H. Lyon, by contrast, called the book superficial in its analysis and criticized it for its disorganized, sometimes off-topic historical narrative and lack of citations.

-In 1976, Loh began writing a column called "Elsewhere in America".
-The column was published twice a week.
+From 1976 to 1982, Loh wrote a column called "Elsewhere in America", which was published twice a week.
 Loh used the column to tell stories "about unusual people and places".
 He retired from the AP in June of 1997.
 That same year, Charlotte Grimes writing in the American Journalism Review called him one of "journalism's giants".
 Loh died on in Tappan, New York, of complications from abdominal surgery.